emily-berryman/emily-berryman/README.md

 ### Hey, I'm Emily

-Recent graduate from Enspiral Dev Academy a 15-week intensive bootcamp, looking for a new role as a Full Stack Web Developer.
+Recent graduate of Enspiral Dev Academy web development bootcamp, looking for a new role as a Full Stack Web Developer

-[]Here's what I'm keeping busy with at the moment:
+Here's what I'm keeping busy with at the moment:
 ----------------------------------------------------------------------------------------------------------------------------------------------------

 -   🌱 Adding new features to Leaf It To Me, a full stack plant care app made as our final group project over 5 days